-Burnley v West Bromwich Albion
+Leaders Burnley come from behind to beat Baggies

 Post update

 Corner, Burnley.
-Conceded by Conor Townsend.
+Conceded by Dara O'Shea.

-Attempt blocked.
-Daryl Dike (West Bromwich Albion) right footed shot from the right side of the six yard box is blocked.
-Assisted by John Swift.

-Attempt blocked.
-Grady Diangana (West Bromwich Albion) left footed shot from outside the box is blocked.
-Assisted by Okay Yokuslu.